FedeDP/ncursesFM/README.md

 * You can queue as many file operations as you wish, they'll be taken into care one by one.
 * Powermanagement inhibition while processing a job(eg: while pasting a file) to avoid data loss.
 It relies upon logind (sd-bud API), so it requires a systemd booted system.
 It is switched off by default.
 You can enable this feature from the config file or with "--inhibit=1" cmdline switch.
+* It can mount your external usb drives/sticks through sd-bus and udisks2.
+Press 'm' to get a list of mountable drives, then type your chosen drive to mount it.

 **IT DOES NOT SUPPORT TERMINAL RESIZE**.
 It is meant to be used maximized, or from a tty.